BlazEr1: The eROSITA Blazar Catalog. Blazars and Blazar Candidates in the First eROSITA Survey: Summary and future work

 \section{Summary and future work}

-We presented the \textbf{Blaz}ars in \textbf{eR}ASS\textbf{1} (BlazEr1) catalog of blazars and blazar candidates detected by \textit{eROSITA} on the western Galactic hemisphere.
+We present the Blazars in eRASS1 (BlazEr1) catalog of blazars and blazar candidates detected by \textit{eROSITA} on the western Galactic hemisphere.
 This catalog is available online through Vizier and at the \textit{eROSITA} DR1 webpage\footnote{\url{https://erosita.mpe.mpg.de/dr1/AllSkySurveyData_dr1/Catalogues_dr1/}}.
-The catalog was derived by matching a master list of blazars and blazar candidate sources from the literature, the BLAZE catalog, which is released together with this paper, to the \textit{eROSITA} eRASS1 catalog \citep{merloni:2024}.
-After applying quality cuts, a set of 5865 \textit{eROSITA} observed blazars and blazar candidates are detected. \textit{eROSITA} sources removed during processing steps are released in a separate catalog.
-The BlazEr1 catalog is augmented with X-ray spectral and multiwavelength information (see Appendix~\ref{sec:cataloginfo}).
-To date, this catalog is the most complete compilation of confirmed X-ray detected blazars on the western Galactic hemisphere, and to our knowledge the largest catalog of X-ray detected blazars and blazar candidates.
+The catalog was derived by matching a master list of blazars and blazar candidate sources from the literature (the BLAZE catalog, released together with this paper) to the \textit{eROSITA} eRASS1 catalog \citep{merloni:2024}.
+We used the classes given in the input catalogs the BLAZE catalog has been constructed from, since the fraction of misclassifications, including the changing-look objects, is expected to be only roughly 5\%.
+Considering the size of the BLAZE and BlazEr1 catalogs, this has a negligible impact on our conclusions.
+After applying quality cuts, a set of 5865 \textit{eROSITA} observed blazars and blazar candidates were detected.
+The \textit{eROSITA} sources removed during processing steps have been released in a separate catalog.
+The BlazEr1 catalog has been augmented with X-ray spectral and multiwavelength information (see Appendix~\ref{sec:cataloginfo}).
+To date, this catalog is the most complete compilation of confirmed X-ray detected blazars on the western Galactic hemisphere and, to our knowledge, the largest catalog of X-ray detected blazars and blazar candidates.
 Overall, the BlazEr1 catalog is expected to contain at most 633 contaminating sources (Sect.~\ref{subsec:contamination}).

-The main scientific results obtained from an analysis of the catalog include the distribution of photon indices for the spectroscopic sample (Sect.~\ref{subsec:photonindices}), which clearly show that the different blazar sub-types exhibit distinct spectral properties, allowing tentative statements on the subtype based on the photon index.
+The main scientific results obtained from an analysis of the catalog include the distribution of photon indices for the spectroscopic sample (Sect.~\ref{subsec:photonindices}), which clearly show that the different blazar subtypes exhibit distinct spectral properties, enabling tentative determinations of the subtype based on the photon index.
 The relations between the spectral properties and fluxes and luminosities are consistent with expectations from the blazar sequence (Sect.~\ref{subsec:photonindices}).
-We find that \textit{eROSITA} is more sensitive towards low-flux \textit{FSRQ}s than low-flux \textit{BLL}s, probably due to very soft spectra displayed by the latter.
+We find that \textit{eROSITA} is more sensitive toward low-flux \textit{FSRQ}s than low-flux \textit{BLL}s, probably due to the very soft spectra displayed by the latter.
 Most of the brightest blazars detected are \textit{BLL}s, while the fluxes of $\gamma$-ray detected sources are higher than those of the non $\gamma$-ray detected ones.